• Menu

 The kids started playing catch and ball, while we the parents were chatting and waiting.
 It was hot and sunny, July in California.
 I asked another parent to let me have some of her sunscreen so I could protect my boy and myself.

 It was a mineral sunscreen by Beauty by Earth, SPF 25.
-I love it so much, I want to shout from the rooftops about how great it is.
+I love it so much, I want to shout from the rooftops about how great it is (I even became their affiliate).

 • Organic Aloe Juice,